LEXI Live API Documentation

 Updates the substitution/blacklist words entries of a custom topic models.

-PATCH Parameters
+Parameters (Path)

 :model_id (string) The ID name of the model to be modified.

-PATCH Parameters (JSON)
+Parameters (JSON)

 patchSubstitutions An array of patch dictionary entries to update the model.